HOME PAGE

 Nammalvar (880-930 C.E) Vaishnava Saint-poet says the following in Divyaprabhandam.

-*We are unable to see the sacred feet of Bhagavan (Krishna); His form is not visible to the external eyes until we can see Him with our internal eyes; at that moment, our (external) eyes see His dark-blue cloud color form bearing the discus.
-Verse 2612.
+We are unable to see the sacred feet of Bhagavan (Krishna) at any time; His form is not visible to the external eyes until we can see Him with our internal eyes; at that moment, our (external) eyes see His dark-blue cloud color form bearing the discus.

 11.1: Arjuna said: